-Everyone is always asking, how polluted is the water?
-This workshop is about finding that out.
-The Water Testing Workshop invites people generally interested in urban water and Floating University.
-Together, we will test the water in the rainwater basin where Floating is located.
-We will use some hand-held sensors that give immediate results and we will also fill water bottles that will be brought to a laboratory for analysis.
-Parameters we will test for include: temperature, pH, conductivity, dissolved oxygen, turbidity, e.
-Coli bacteria, Enterococcus bacteria, nitrogen, phosphorous, heavy metals, phytoplankton and zooplankton bioindicators.
-Participants of the workshop can also join a follow-up event on 5 November to learn the results of the lab water tests and what they mean.
-Our guest water tester will be Nina Röttgers of Polyplan Kreikenbaum.
-The workshop is convened by Floating water artist Katherine Ball.
-If you would like to come to the workshop, send an email to email@example.com.
-We will have soup and bread to share.
-The workshop is free.
-Everyone: kids, families, people, and beings of all ages and diversities are all very welcome.
+Everyone asks on the Floating Campus how polluted the water is.
+The Water Testing Workshop has invited people who are generally interested in urban water and the Floating University.
+Together we test the water in the rainwater basin.
+We use handheld sensors that give instant results, and we fill water bottles according to precise specifications, which are taken to a lab for analysis.
+The parameters we test include: Temperature, pH, conductivity, dissolved oxygen, turbidity, E. Coli bacteria, Enterococcus bacteria, nitrogen, phosphorus, heavy metals, phytoplankton and zooplankton bioindicators.
+Our guest water tester is Nina Röttgers from Polyplan Kreikenbaum.
+The workshop is led by floating water artist Katherine Ball.

 Saturday 25 September 13:00 – 16:00 Isee I see what you don’t

 For this workshop we had a look on the different soils you can find in and around the retention basin: forest soil, mud and compost soil.
 We figured out the most activity you can find in the soil we developd with the help of our compost system, in the forest soil and mud there you can find only a little number of animals.
 We talked about what these animals are doing and why it is important to have a big number of them.

 Saturday 4 September 12:00 – 17:00 New soil for the land